ZS6EZ's QSLing Status Report

 For the moment, all the logs I have are on LotW except for some ZS8MI QSOs:

-On recent logs, the QSL rate in LotW is over 25%.
+On recent logs (except for N3EZ from the USA), the QSL rate in LotW is over 60%.
 In old logs (before 1990) the QSL rate is around 5%.
-It looks like very few people are uploading old paper logs!
+It looks like few people are uploading old paper logs.
+Nevertheless, QSLs for old contacts continue to show up every day!

 Email requests